 What is Red Reflex?

-A red reflex examination is a basic medical test made to check if the retina along with other behind eye structures appears normal.
-Traditionally, children, especially from birth up until they are nearly a year old and in some schools, up into early school life, are exposed to this evaluation in order to diagnose possible sight defects.
+A red reflex examination is an essential vision screening test to check if the retina and other behind-eye structures appear normal.
+Traditionally, children, primarily from birth until they are nearly a year old and in some schools, up into early school life, are exposed to this evaluation to diagnose potential lazy eye or other possible sight defects.

 The red reflex should be present when light hits the back of a healthy eye- that is how it was named.
-The red reflex is therefore due to light that has rebounded from the retina, which is the innermost layer of the eye that receives light and helps transmit visual information to the brain.
+The red reflex is, therefore, due to light that has rebounded from the retina, which is the innermost layer of the eye that receives light and helps transmit visual information to the brain.
+Where, the test is beneficial to detect visual development checks.

 What is the "Normal" Red Reflex?

-When shining a penlight to both of the child’s eyes about 2 feet away, the reflex you see in his or her two eyes should be symmetric and homogenous, and equal brightness should be observed.
+When shining a penlight on the child’s eyes about 2 feet away, the reflex you see in his or her two eyes should be symmetric and homogenous, and equal brightness should be observed.

 Abnormal Red Reflex

-An absent red reflex in either eye might indicate some form of visual deprivation which will implore you to seek professional medical care.
+An absent red reflex in either eye might indicate some form of visual deprivation leading a lazy eye, which will implore you to seek professional medical care.

-Similarly, an asymmetric reflex may point to some amount of strabismus or other changes in the fixation pattern which also needs to be evaluated by a professional eye examination.
+Similarly, an asymmetric reflex may point to some amount of strabismus or other changes in the fixation pattern, which a professional eye examination must also evaluate.

-It is essential to conduct this test within the first few months since delayed detection of visual deprivation may lead to severe amblyopia in the affected eye.
+Conducting this test within the first few months is essential to prevent amblyopia since delayed detection of visual deprivation may lead to severe amblyopia in the affected eye.

 Other Early Signs and Indicators of Amblyopia